 Occupational therapists commonly work closely with clients with ASD and their families to identify their needs and develop individualized plans to improve their client’s abilities to engage in routine activities and participate more fully in life.
 Occupational therapists often help clients adapt to the environment to reach their goals.

 Through specialized therapy techniques, OTs utilize play to help children with ASD develop better physical, cognitive, and social-emotional skills.
 These skills are essential for neurodivergent children to succeed in life.
-Occupational therapy can assist children with ASD by reducing disorganization, improving communication, providing sensory regulation, and more.
+Occupational therapy for autism can assist children by reducing disorganization, improving communication, providing sensory regulation, and more.

 By teaching these fundamental skills to children with ASD, occupational therapy helps them enhance their daily lives.